transloadit/uppy/website/src/privacy.md

 ### Performance cookies and analytics technologies

 Performance cookies collect information about how visitors and users use our website.
 These cookies register, for example, which functionality our visitors use most often, or if they receive error messages from certain areas of our website.
-These cookies don't collect information that can be used to identify a visitor or user.
-All information collected by these cookies is aggregated and therefore anonymous.
+These cookies don’t collect information that can be used to identify a visitor or user.
+All information collected by these cookies is aggregated and thus anonymous.
 We only use these cookies to improve how our website works.

 ### Functionality cookies